tensorflow/gnn/tensorflow_gnn/docs/guide/overview.md

 The TensorFlow GNN library makes it easy to build neural networks on graph data (nodes and edges with arbitrary features).
-The library provides input data formats<!-- copybara:strip_begin(graph sampler) -->, tools for sampling large graph datasets,<!-- copybara:strip_end --> and an encoding for sampled subgraphs as training data.
+The library provides input data formats and an encoding for sampled subgraphs as training data.

 The library provides a GraphTensor class, a container of all the graph data as